UBink/quantum-classification-benchmarks/README.md

 # Quantum Classification Benchmarks

 This repository contains the experimental code, notebooks, and results used in my thesis on benchmarking quantum machine learning (QML) models against classical machine learning (ML) models for image classification tasks.

 The focus is reproducibility and systematic comparison across controlled preprocessing and evaluation pipelines — not distribution as a software package.

 ---

 ## Research Overview

 **Dataset:** MNIST handwritten digits, preprocessed with PCA dimensionality reduction
-**Tasks:** Binary classification (digits 0 vs. 1 and 3 vs. 8) and 4-way multi-class classification
+**Tasks:** Binary classification (digits 0 vs. 1 and 3 vs. 8) and 4 and 8 class multi-class classification
-**Quantum Frameworks:** VQC Quantum and Kernel SVM **Classical Baselines:** SVM (RBF), Logistic Regression, Shallow Neural Network, k-Nearest Neighbors
+**Quantum Framework:** Qiskit
+**Classical Framework:** scikit-learn, PyTorch

 ---